aaronjewell/php-workbench/README.md

 # PHP Workbench

 A dedicated workspace for PHP development and experimentation.
-Test PHP code snippets instantly within your project context with full access to Composer dependencies - no temporary files or terminal switching required.
+Test PHP code snippets instantly - no temporary files or terminal switching required.

-Perfect for experimenting with APIs, testing functions, or trying out new packages without disrupting your workflow.
+Perfect for experimenting with APIs or testing functions, without disrupting your workflow.

 ## Features